P-p-H-d/c-stl-comparison/README.md

 Results are available [for i5-3210M](https://github.com/P-p-H-d/c-stl-comparison/blob/master/bench/doc/BENCH.md) and [for AMD EPYC 7763](https://github.com/P-p-H-d/c-stl-comparison/blob/result/bench/doc/BENCH.md) (the latter is generated by CI).

 The results are archived in git so that you can look at the history of the different runs.
-Thanks to that, the best rank and worst rank of the 10 previous runs are extracted: this enables detecting external interference during the run (for example, the sequence bench is dependent on the performance of the kernel to allocate pages, and the top 5 libraries are challenger for the first place).
-This enables to see if the rank is solid (best rank / worst rank are the same rank) or fluctuating.
+Thanks to that, the best rank and worst rank of the 10 previous runs are extracted: this enables detecting external interference during the run when the ranking is not stable.
+For example, the sequence bench is dependent on the performance of the kernel to allocate pages, and the top 5 libraries are challenger for the first place.
+Extracting the best/worst ranks enables to have a better view of the relative performance of the libraries.

 The conclusion is that the best C libraries can be much faster than the STL.
 Such libraries are all based on template-header or template-macros paradigm.